 The tower was erected sometime between 1350 and 1450.
 It is part of the Melton additions to the church.
 The tower is about eighty feet in height and overlooks all the other buildings in the Parish.
 It has had many uses over the centuries.
 In its early days it provided a look out and refuge in times of trouble: flattened musket balls found outside its walls are evidence of that.
 It was also used as a temporary gaol (detention centre) to hold people awaiting trial.

 In around 1552 there were six bells in the tower: the surviving bell-rope holes indicate that the bells were swung.
 Unfortunately the foundations are not very solid and swinging the bells also rocked the tower.
 There are now just three bells, two of which date from 1784 and which are rung by striking the rims with hammers worked by the pull ropes instead of being swung due to the unstable foundations.
 One of them is connected to the Parish clock and strikes the hours.
 The clock is weight powered and requires winding two or three times each week.
 In the mid 20th century, mining subsidence caused the tower to tilt away from the nave and that stopped the pendulum from swinging.
 Later the tower tilted back to the perpendicular and the clock became operational again.

 By the 18th century, the building had assumed its present shape.
-In 1771 oak pews were fitted to wooden flooring; these pews remained in use for over 200 years, until they became decayed and damp and were replaced by the current pews that came second hand from Holy Trinity Church in Rugby.
+In 1771 oak pews were fitted to wooden flooring in the nave; these pews remained in use for over 200 years, until they became decayed and damp and were replaced by the current pews that came second hand from Holy Trinity Church in Rugby.
 In about 1790, a gallery was erected in the base of the tower.
 It lasted about 90 years and during that time it was used by musicians, provided space for additional seating and was home to a barrel organ.
 At that time there was an ornate wooden screen dividing the tower from the nave.